nbousselham/tractusx/coreservices/partsrelationshipservice/connector/README.md

 # Running the spike code

 Use the `run-integration-test.sh` script to run the spike.
-This script starts 3 provider connectors that serve files and a consumer connector that starts a query against the first provider.
+This script spins 3 provider connectors that serve files and a consumer connector that starts a query against the first provider.
 At the end of the execution you should see the content of all test document files.

 # Provider file structure